lucasmelin/molting/README.md

 # 🐍 molting

-Automatically bump your python project files to the latest version.
+Automatically bump your project files to the latest version.

 ```mermaid
 graph TD